BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 ### API Versions

-There are different API versions for autoscaling. v1 API just works with CPU metrics, v2beta2 API handles more options and metrics including CPU and memory.
+There are different API versions for autoscaling. `autoscaling/v2` is the new default horizontal pod autoscaler version since `oc 4.12`

 |Metric | Description | API version|
 |---|---|----|